-Agora are seeking to further build our business through recruiting experienced professionals seeking a long-term role in the future of the business.
-Must have 8+ years consulting experience with specialisms covering (some of) market systems development (MSD), impact investment, private sector development, access to basic services (WASH, housing, energy), agriculture, or finance.
+Agora are seeking to further build our business through recruiting an experienced professional seeking a long-term role in the future of the business.
+Must have 8+ years consulting experience in market systems development (MSD).
 Must have significant experience in Africa and/or Asia.

 Agora Global is social enterprise which has grown rapidly to become a leading voice in taking a systems approach to development.
 We provide consulting, training, and research services to development funders, implementers, and private companies with the universal aim to make development impact more inclusive, more sustainable, and impact on more people.

 We believe development should be transformative.
 All of our work is trying to improve the systems that help poor and disadvantaged people to get the goods, services, jobs, and incomes that they need to improve their lives without the need for development assistance.
 This is the essence of sustainable development impact which unites everything we do.
 In practice that means analysing the way systems comprised of private, public, and civil society organisations work and developing innovations led by these local actors in products, services, and relationships which ultimately benefit poor people.